ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 <img src="https://latex.codecogs.com/gif.latex?\vec{v}(t&plus;\delta{t})=\vec{v}(t)&plus;\frac{1}{2}[a(t)&plus;a(t&plus;\delta{t})]\delta{t}"/>

-The Velocity Verlet algorithm is mahtematically equivalent to the original Verlet algorithm.
+The Velocity Verlet algorithm is mathematically equivalent to the original Verlet algorithm.
 It explicitly incorporates velocity, solving the problem of the first time step in the basic Verlet algorithm.
-Due to its simpliciry and stability is has become the most widely used algorithm in the MD simulations.
+Due to its simplicity and stability is has become the most widely used algorithm in the MD simulations.

-### The Leap Frog algorithm
+#### The Leap Frog Algorithm

 Using accelerations of the current time step, compute the velocities at half-time step: